Everyone knows what branding is, right?

 Branding is part of marketing and is often placed within the marketing budget.
 However, how much is reserved for marketing each year depends on the business model and the market.

-In the manufacturing sector, Germany’s average cost of marketing measures is around 3% of annual sales.
-In the service sector, it is somewhat higher at about 10%.
-Brands that build their business model on marketing, such as Red Bull, will probably use multiple percentages of this.
+In the manufacturing industry, the average value of the costs for marketing measures in Germany is around 3% of the annual turnover.
+In the service sector, it is slightly higher at around 10%.
+Brands that base their business model on marketing, such as Red Bull, will likely use multiple percentages.

 It should be noted that communication and branding must be carried out on an ongoing basis.
 Otherwise, it will lead nowhere.
 Therefore, it makes sense to set up the budget so that continuous development is possible yearly.